The University of Montpellier remains committed to supporting students in need

 Educational continuity

-- financial assistance for internet access (in addition to 4G plans and computers provided by the Region);
+- financial assistance for internet access (in addition to the 4G plans and computers provided by the Region);

 Social and psychological support